koustav-pal/HiCBricks/README.md

 ## Development Notes

-**HiCBricks** v1.x.x is still a relatively new package.
-I am always looking for and fixing new bugs.
-If you come across a potential bug, please open an issue and let me know.
-I will fix it ASAP.
+- **HiCBricks** API is now stable.
+While we may move to sparse or feather representations later, this API will not change.
+- With Bioconductor release 3.10, a formal S4 class has been implemented for a better user experience.

 ## Future Roadmap

 There are many new developments which are planned for future releases of HiCBricks.
 Broadly speaking,

 - In v1, I will try to implement `read and export functions` for as many new Hi-C data formats as possible.
-On top priority is the `sparse matrix` and `.hic` data format. `.hic` ETD: **January 2020**
+On top priority is the `sparse matrix`, HiCExplorer and diffHiC, in that exact order.
+After much trepidation, I have decided that `.hic` import will not be supported as that one is an extremely niche format.
-- Going into v2, I will introduce a formal S4 class for HiCBricks as a new package.
-This class will not replace the package, but rather complement it.

 ## Contributing

-If you would like to help out with the data import/export functions, let me know via email.
+If you would like to help out, let me know via email.